Principle areas of volunteer activity taking place on a regular basis throughout the year are:

 - All parks: FOCIP built & donated benches and kiosks

-- Organize & volunteer in two second grade beach & forest Education Days each year.
+- Organize & volunteer in two second grade beach & forest Nature Discovery Days (formally known as Education Days) each year.

 - Provide Interpretive programs, year round; clamming education, park brochures.